This article contains affiliate links. See my affiliate disclosure for more information.

 I wish I'd started reading other people's code earlier.

-Read what professional coders say as they reflect on how they learned to program and how they practice their craft in Peter Seibel's book of interviews Coders At Work.
+Learn how fifteen of the all-time great programmers practice their craft in Peter Seibel's book of interviews Coders At Work*.

 Artwork © @zdeneksasek via Canva.com